colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

     P("John Smith") > P("Dweezil Zappa") >> P("mCN xGl  JeY")

 If we can sample from this distribution, the effect should be like thumbing through a phone book.
-We'll see lots of "John Smith"s, we might eventually see a "Dweezil Zappa", but we'll probably never find a "mCN xGL  JeY" no matter how long we look.
+We'll see lots of "John Smith"s, we might eventually see a "Dweezil Zappa", but we'll probably never find a "mCN xGL  JeY".

 #### Representing Inputs